mac-comp123/project-template/src/src.md

-All source files, ie, code files, shoud go into this folder.
+All source files such as Python scripts and unit test files shoud be stored in this folder.